Nourished Journal

 The cellular repair lotion is a thinner variation of the barrier restore butter.
 For very dry skin we recommend the barrier restore or use as a night mask.

 *Keep in mind that everyones skin & condition is different, if you are uncertain about stopping with any prescribed products please contact your doctor first.
 All advise given in this article is based on the experience we have with our products and consumers.
+And last, but not least: Be patient!
+It may take several weeks to months for any product or treatment to show optimal results

 References